kotakondo/ros2_px4_stack/README.md

     2. /mavros/local_position/pose
 5. On QGroundControl:
     1. Connect transmitter.
-    2. Change mode to Position.
+    2. Change mode to Offboard.
     3. Arm the vehicle.